naninovel/docs/docs/guide/backgrounds.md

 For the supported video formats for each platform see [Unity docs for video sources](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html).
 When using video with an alpha channel (transparency), see the [guide on the supported formats](https://docs.unity3d.com/Manual/VideoTransparency.html).

-::: note
+::: info NOTE
 When `Transcode` is disabled in the video asset import settings, the clip may not be playable on some platforms.
 When a video is not playing in the build, try enabling the transcode option and rebuild the player.

 ![](https://i.gyazo.com/9c3fb59dc8ebb2fbd0f5a5e79542e11f.png)
 :::

-::: example
+::: tip EXAMPLE
-In case having issues with achieving a seamless loop, make sure the video has exactly same starting and finishing frames and a compatible encoding setup; check our [video loop example project](https://github.com/Elringus/VideoLoop) for the reference.
+In case having issues with achieving a seamless loop, make sure the video has exactly same starting and finishing frames and a compatible encoding setup; check our [video loop example project](https://github.com/Naninovel/Video) for the reference.
 :::

 To prevent specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.